-In Episode 5 of The Fill Circle Podcast, Delva Patman Redler’s Shirley Waldron speak with James Owen Jones about moving from Architecture to Surveying.
+In Episode 5 of The Full Circle Podcast, Delva Patman Redler’s Shirley Waldron speak with James Owen Jones about moving from Architecture to Surveying.

 The podcast covers topics such as What’s next after gaining the title Architect?
 The benefits of stopping as a Part I, how you dig a tunnel 50m underneath London and more.